MtFmT-Lib/mtfmt/www/src/texts/en/DOCUMENT.md

-Mtfmt is a formatter library.
+MtFmt is a formatter library.
 It's another implementation for the dialect of PEP-3101 and written in pure C language and optimized for the embedded system.

 [toc]